hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 "The second idea came about when teaching about return values, but it applies to any "compound" expression that is more than a single function call or assignment of a literal to a variable.
 I often find myself showing how Python processes a statement like "x = len(s) + 1" by showing how individual pieces are computed sequentially.
 Right now, OPT treats that as a single, atomic line, so students don't see clearly how it first calls len(s), "replaces" that with its return value, performs the addition, and then stores the result of that into x.
 I draw things like this on the board with underlining and arrows (e.g., "len(s)" is underlined, with an arrow pointing down to its return value) to show where data goes and how everything is evaluated.
 I expect that could be automated and displayed in something like OPT.
 I'm not sure I'm being clear, but I hope that makes some sense.
 I recognize that this doesn't fit that well into the current model, which is focused on one step being one line of code, so it may be a bit of a pipe-dream."

-One way to deal is to use Skulpt (see above), but the problem with Skulpt is that it's not "real" Python (i.e., CPython), so that code typed into OPT won't work exactly the same as code run by CPython.
+One way to get finer-grained tracing is to use Skulpt (see above), but the problem with Skulpt is that it's not "real" Python (i.e., CPython), so that code typed into OPT won't run exactly the same as code run by CPython.

 The goal of this project is to hack CPython all the way from the compiler frontend to the bytecode generator and debugger hooks to add **fine-grained** information into the bytecode to enable sub-expression-level tracing.